 Does my toddler need a helmet?

-Yes, the toddler needs a helmet whether riding a bike, skating or riding a scooter.
+Yes, the toddler needs one whether riding a bike, skating or riding a scooter.
 In fact, everyone is required to have a helmet when doing any of the three activities.
-But it’s important to know that toddlers are not fully developed as adults and their necks cannot withstand heavy helmets.
-So it’s important to buy a toddler helmet that’s lightweight.
+But it’s important to know that toddlers are not fully developed as adults and their necks cannot withstand heavy models.
+So it’s important to one that’s lightweight.

 It’s always recommended to put the helmet yourself before the child goes out to play with their friends.
 This is because your child might not wear it appropriately or might not wear the helmet at all.